Volunteers with speed guns strike back

 Vigilantes?

-Not all motorists like to be judged by fellow citizens, though.
+Not all motorists consent to being judged by fellow citizens, though.
 Irate motorists are an occupational hazard, especially for the thousands of volunteers who operate across the UK without any police support on hand.

 And volunteers have an image problem too, according to Jan Jung in Hastings, who runs an umbrella group called Speedwatch.